Lymphangioma is a benign growth of lymph vessels.

 If no energy penetrates laser With sufficient depth in the dermis and subcutaneous tissue, the patient will only achieve short-term symptomatic relief and the condition will recur.

-In addition, the energy delivered to the deeper tissues requires large amounts of local anesthetics due to severe pain in the newborn and may require a long recovery period with the possibility of scarring, swelling or prolonged erythema multiforme or post-hyperpigmentation inflammation.
+In addition, the energy delivered to the deeper tissues requires large amounts of local anesthetics due to severe pain in the newborn and may require a long recovery period with the possibility of scarring and swelling or prolonged erythema multiforme or post-hyperpigmentation inflammation.

 Pulsed dye laser (PDL) diffuses high-energy laser light in ultra-short pulse durations, allowing specific targeting of chromium-bearing hemoglobin in and around vessels without damaging surrounding tissues.